Mitch Longley: Personal life

-On March 13, 1983, after attending a Senior class party, Mitch was involved in a serious car accident.
-He fell asleep at the wheel of his car a few blocks from home wrecking his car by plowing into a wall.
+On March 13, 1983, after attending a senior class party, Longley was involved in a serious car accident.
+He fell asleep at the wheel of his car a few blocks from home, wrecking his car by plowing into a wall.
 He was 17 1/2 years old when he learned he had a spinal cord injury and would be a paraplegic.
 While in rehabilitation, he graduated from high school and walked with the aid of braces on graduation day, accepting his diploma.
-Since the accident, Longley uses a wheelchair due to the accident leaving him paralyzed from the waist down.
+Since the accident, Longley has used a wheelchair due to the accident, which left him paralyzed from the waist down.